 - Over-the-counter treatments.
 These include antacids (Maalox, Mylanta, others); medications that reduce acid production, called H-2-receptor blockers, such as cimetidine (Tagamet HB) and ranitidine (Zantac); and medications that block acid production and heal the esophagus, called proton pump inhibitors, such as lansoprazole (Prevacid) and omeprazole (Prilosec).

 Prescription-strength medications.
 These include H-2-receptor blockers, such as famotidine (Pepcid), nizatidine (Axid) and ranitidine (Zantac).
 They also include proton pump inhibitors, such as esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec, Zegerid), pantoprazole (Protonix), rabeprazole (Aciphex) and dexlansoprazole (Dexilant).

 Baclofen is a medication that may decrease the frequency of relaxations of the lower esophageal sphincter and therefore decrease gastroesophageal reflux.

-- Fundoplication, a surgical procedure, may be used to treat GERD and improve the condition of the esophagus if other interventions don't work.
-During this procedure, a portion of the stomach is wrapped around the valve separating the esophagus and stomach (lower esophageal sphincter).
+Surgery.
+Fundoplication may be used to improve the condition of the esophagus if other interventions don't work.
+A portion of the stomach is wrapped around the valve separating the esophagus and stomach (lower esophageal sphincter).
 This strengthens the sphincter and prevents acid from backing up into the esophagus.
-Fundoplication may also correct problems related to a hiatal hernia.

 Treatment for drug-induced esophagitis is primarily avoiding the problem drug when possible and reducing the risk with better pill-taking habits.
 Your doctor may recommend: